standardnotes/docs/docs/self-hosting/infrastructure-overview.md

 ### API Gateway

-This is the main "entry point" of the whole architecture.
-API Gateway serves as a router and proxy to all services which are inacessible directly.
+This is the main "entry point" of the entire architecture.
+API Gateway serves as a router and proxy to all services which are inaccessible directly.
 All requests from client applications will have to go through API Gateway in order to reach a certain underlying service.

 This is the service that will be paired with your reverse proxy for [HTTPS support](./https-support.md)